-Now, with the A$ at a discount of more than 30% to those heady days, tourism has rebounded in the eastern states.
+Now, with the Australian dollar at a discount of more than 30% to those heady days, tourism has rebounded in the eastern states.
 There are even a few small islands of manufacturing growth in Victoria, despite the high profile departure of the car industry.
-With Telstra and NBN supporting the already active telecoms and IT industries, together with some major government led infrastructure projects, Melbourne is starting to sparkle.
+With Telstra and NBN supporting the already active telecoms and IT industries, together with some major government-led infrastructure projects, Melbourne is starting to sparkle.
 Projects which had been on hold are getting the green light.

 House prices in Melbourne and Sydney have defied pundits’ forecasts of a bust and continued their firm trends.
 Accommodation costs have done the same.

 Indeed, across the accommodation industry, there has been a remarkable change of fortunes.
 In Melbourne vacancy is now low and prices firm.
 Meanwhile, in Perth, accommodation providers, such as ourselves are having to discount strongly to attract sparse demand.

 An oversupply of apartments in Melbourne has led to some price declines in that sector, with stalled rental values.
 Some of those weaker prices can also be attributed to some very poor quality builds, with tiny apartments, as small as 40 sqm.
 However, the suburban housing market remains strong, due to tight supply.
 Both factors are crimping rental yields, so it is not a great time for investors.
 That gravy train has probably left the station.
 The long-predicted peak has certainly arrived in some sectors.